Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

 + TIPs - Threat Intelligence Platforms
   + They are a key technology in threat detection and response.
 They collect, aggregate, and analyze data from a variety of sources to provide actionable intelligence about current and potential threats.
 TIPs can help organizations to understand the threat landscape, identify trends, and prioritize their security efforts.

++ IoC - Indicator of Compromise

++ IoA - Indicator of Attacks
++

 --------
 ### III.
 Threat Detection & Incident Response (TDIR)